sportsclimbs/sportclimbs-2/content/peak/stoney/darlton/_index.md

 ## Introduction

-This crag was made famous in 2021 when Tom Cruise visited to use it for a train crash stunt in the film Mission Impossible 7.
-The quarry on the opposite side of the road to Stoney West.
+This crag was made famous in 2021 when Tom Cruise visited to use it for a train crash stunt in the film *Mission Impossible 7*.
+The quarry is situated on the opposite side of the road to Stoney West.
 The main wall gives a number of tough wall climbs on generally good rock in a typical quarry setting.
-There are also a number of easy sport climbs on the opposite, south facing White Stripes Wall.
+There are also a number of easy sport climbs on the opposite, south facing White Stripes Wall though the rock is less reliable here.

 ## Approach

-From the parking place for Stoney West, walk up back toward Stoney Middletona short way to an entrance to a small road on the right.
+From Stoney Middleton drive up The Dale and park on the left just past the turn off on the right for Eyam.
+This is the same parking place for Stoney West.
+Walk up back toward Stoney Middleton a short way to a small road on the right.
 Go past a barrier into a small 'loading bay'.
 Pass the fence and hop over the next fence - this point can also be gained from the public footpath directly below (limited parking) - and into the quarry.
 The main wall will be seen in the top left-hand corner of the quarry.

 No access has been granted so if asked to leave please do so courteously.